fyrelab/sentri/README.md

 ## Target
 fyrelab sentri is a system using additional hardware such as webcams, microphones, temperatures sensors etc. to provide an intelligent home monitoring system as a baby monitor, burglar alarm or pet watch.
-It is easily configurable through [sentri-webtool](https://github.com/fyrelab/sentri-webtool)
+It is easily configurable through the included [webtool](https://github.com/fyrelab/sentri-webtool)

 ## Installing
 For a full installation follow our [installation guide](https://fyrelab.de/sentri/install#advanced)